Kutyrev/CV/README.md

 Romanian (A1)

 ## 🚀 Workplaces & Internships
+**Rapid** (09/2022 - 02/2024), Logistic, Istanbul, **Expert software developer (Salesforce)**<br>
 **Endava** (09/2022 - 12/2022), IT Solutions, Chisinau **Android development intern**<br>
 **RusHydro IT Service** (05/2017 – 08/2022), Inhouse IT Integrator, Moscow **Tech architect, team lead**<br>
 **VDGB** (08/2007 – 04/2017), IT Integrator, Moscow **Senior 1C developer, teamlead**

 ## 🔨 Projects
+### SF projects
+* * *
+#### Rapid (September 2022 – February 2024).
+Main developer.
+Development of a logistic system based on the SF platform.

+In-house development of a new logistic solution based on the SF platform.
+Started as a freelancer, from 03/2022 continued to work as a full-time employee.

+*Stack: SF (LWC, Apex), AWS (Flow, Lambda (Python), cloud DB), Heroku.

+Responsibilities and achievements:
+- Development of the core fuctionality of the new system;
+- Design and implementation of integration and CI/CD flows;
+- Participated in the development of the governance framework (design standarts, release managment).

 ### 1C projects
 * * *